intake/intake/docs/source/transforms.rst

 None of the above example specified explicitly where the compute implied by the transformation will take place.
-However, most Intake drivers support in-memory containers and Dask; remembering that the input dataste here is a dataframe.
+However, most Intake drivers support in-memory containers and Dask; remembering that the input dataset here is a dataframe.
 However, the behaviour is defined in the driver class itself - so it would be fine to write a driver in which we make different assumptions.
 Let's suppose, for instance, that the original source is to be loaded from ``spark`` (see the ``intake-spark`` package), the driver could